Thunderbirds (TV series): Casting and characters

 British, Canadian and Australian actors formed most of the voice cast.
 To ensure transatlantic appeal, it had been decided that most of the main characters would be American; therefore, it was essential that the actors put on convincing accents.
-The only American actor on the cast was David Holliday, who had been spotted in London's West End and given the role of Virgil Tracy.
+The only American actor on the cast was David Holliday, who had been spotted in London's West End and cast as Virgil Tracy.
 Following the completion of Series One, Holliday returned to the US.
 For Series Two and the feature films, Virgil was voiced by Jeremy Wilkin.

 British actor David Graham was among the first to be cast.
 He had previously voiced characters in Four Feather Falls, Supercar, Fireball XL5 and Stingray.
 Outside APF's productions, he had supplied one of the original Dalek voices on Doctor Who.
 Cast at the same time as Graham was Australian actor Ray Barrett.
 Like Graham, he had worked for the Andersons before, having voiced Titan and Commander Shore in Stingray.
 With experience in radio drama, Barrett could perform a wide range of voices and accents in quick succession.
 Conscious of Cold War political sensitivities and not wanting to "perpetuate the idea that Russia was the enemy with a whole generation of children watching", Gerry Anderson decided that The Hood (voiced by Barrett) should be Asian and placed his temple hideout in Malaysia to defy viewer expectations.

 Although Lady Penelope and Parker (the latter voiced by Graham) were among the first characters to be developed, they were not conceived as main characters.
 Parker's Cockney accent was based on the mannerisms of a waiter at a pub in Cookham that the Andersons sometimes visited.
 On Gerry's recommendation, Graham started making trips to the pub to pick up the accent.
 Anderson's first choice for Penelope had been Fenella Fielding, but Sylvia insisted on taking the part herself.
 Her Penelope voice was intended to emulate Fielding and Joan Greenwood.
 On Penelope and Parker's secondary role as comic relief, Gerry explained, "We British can laugh at ourselves, so therefore we had Penelope and Parker as this comedy team.
 And in America they love the British aristocracy too."